Eagle Island, County Mayo – Lighthouse, History & Wildlife

 OwnerIrish Lights

-• Ballycroy (Wild Nephin) National Park – a vast wilderness of blanket bog, mountains and coastline, ideal for walking and wildlife spotting.
+• Ballycroy (Wild Nephin) National Park – A vast wilderness of blanket bog, mountain trails, and rugged coastline, ideal for hiking and spotting red deer.

-• Bartragh Island – a tidal island with historic ruins and a walking trail, visible from the same sea routes that pass Eagle Island.
+• Bartragh Island – A tidal island with medieval ruins and a short walking trail, visible from many of the same sea routes that pass Eagle Island.

-• Bangor Trail – a challenging hill‑walk that traverses the Erris hinterland, offering panoramic views of the Atlantic and the lighthouse islands.
+• Bangor Trail – A challenging hillwalk across the Erris hinterland that rewards climbers with panoramic views of the Atlantic seaboard and lighthouse islands.

 Practical Information